AhmedKAwwad/AhmedKAwwad/README.md

 ### Hi there <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px"></a>
-This is the place where I start to writeup some CTFs Writeups :smile:
+This is the place where I start to document some CTFs Writeups :smile:

 - 🔭 I’m currently studying Cybersecurity which is really cool :wink:
 - 🌱 I’m currently Communication and Electronic Student.